Cluster-Adaptive Feature Extraction and its Theoretical Foundation with Minkowski Weighted k-Means: Introduction

 The $mwk$-means algorithm has demonstrated popularity and empirical success in various scenarios \cite{NINOADAN2021115424,aradnia2022adaptive,deng2016survey,melvin2016uncovering,melvin2017mutsalpha,jamali2020combination,gowthaman2025novel}, including its use as a tool to improve the estimation of the number of clusters in a data set \cite{de2015recovering}.
 However, it has received limited attention from a theoretical standpoint, leaving a gap in our understanding of its fundamental properties.
 Several theoretical questions remain insufficiently explored, including the convergence behaviour of the algorithm, the role of the Minkowski exponent in shaping the objective, and the structure of the resulting feature weights.
 A formal analysis of these aspects is crucial not only for establishing the method's theoretical soundness but also for guiding its application and further development.

-This paper aims to bridge this gap by providing a rigorous theoretical study of $mwk$-means.
-We establish its convergence guarantees, characterise the behaviour of its feature weighting scheme, and analyse how the choice of the Minkowski exponent influences clustering performance.
-Through this analysis, we aim to offer a solid theoretical foundation for $mwk$-means and contribute to the broader understanding of feature-weighted clustering methods.

-This paper aims to bridge this gap by providing a rigorous theoretical study of $mwk$-means.
-We show that its objective function can be expressed as a power-mean aggregation of within-cluster dispersions, thereby providing a unifying interpretation of the role of the Minkowski exponent.
-To the best of our knowledge, a formulation of $mwk$-means in terms of power means, together with the resulting analytical characterisation of its objective and feature weights, has not been previously established.
-Building on this formulation, we analyse the properties of the objective and the induced feature weighting mechanism, and establish convergence guarantees.
-Through this analysis, we provide a theoretical foundation for $mwk$-means and contribute to the broader understanding of feature-weighted clustering methods.
+This paper aims to bridge this gap by providing a rigorous theoretical study of $mwk$-means and introducing a new method that builds directly on its theoretical properties.
+We show that the $mwk$-means objective function can be expressed as a power-mean aggregation of within-cluster dispersions, thereby providing a unifying interpretation of the role of the Minkowski exponent.
+Building on this formulation, we analyse the properties of the objective and the induced feature weighting mechanism, establish convergence guarantees, and introduce Cluster-Adaptive Feature Extraction (CAFE), a method that exploits the $mwk$-means feature weights to improve unsupervised feature extraction in the presence of within-cluster noise.

-In particular, our main contributions are as follows: (i) a reformulation of the $mwk$-means objective as a power-mean aggregation of within-cluster dispersions; (ii) theoretical bounds for the objective derived from power-mean inequalities; (iii) a characterisation of the structure and scaling behaviour of the feature weights; and (iv) convergence guarantees for the algorithm.
+In particular, our main contributions are as follows: (i) a reformulation of the $mwk$-means objective as a power-mean aggregation of within-cluster dispersions; (ii) theoretical bounds for the objective derived from power-mean inequalities; (iii) a characterisation of the structure and scaling behaviour of the feature weights; (iv) convergence guarantees for the algorithm; and (v) CAFE, a cluster-adaptive feature extraction method grounded in the theoretical properties of $mwk$-means, and empirical validation.